vestbroyek/meme_generator/README.md

 `__init__.py`

 This file tells Python how to initialise the module.
-In this case, it simplifies the import of the `QuoteModel` class and also makes the `dotenv` library available, for working with the `.env` file.
+In this case, it simplifies the import of the `QuoteModel` class.

 `ingestors.py`